-Are CBD Capsules the Best Way To Take My Supplement?
+Are CBD Edibles the Best Way To Take My Supplement?

 If you often take medications and are used to swallowing pills, it is no trouble to add CBD to your daily prescription.
 We would ask that you consult your doctor if using pills in conjunction with other medications, though.
 Capsules often contain a little oil, that is easier to swallow since you don’t have that residue in your mouth.

 Tablets are often used by those that have internal problems they want treated, but who don’t enjoy the taste of oil or spray.
 Unfortunately, quite a lot of the goodness of the CBD will be lost to digestion.